-The minor in mathematics requires 22 credit hours of mathematics courses numbered 151 and above.
-It must include MATH 151, 152, and 253.
-At most two credits of independent study may be applied toward the mathematics minor.
+The minor in mathematics requires MATH 151, MATH 152, and MATH 253, plus an additional 10 credit hours of mathematics courses numbered 200 and above.
+At most, two credits of independent study may be applied toward the mathematics minor.
 Courses should be selected in consultation with the mathematics minor advisor.